Social Work - Graduate Programs

 The Professional Standards Committee will monitor and examine potential violations of ethical violations or lack of professional behavior.

-An applicant meeting all regular admissions requirements who has graduated from an accredited undergraduate program in social work within the previous six years will be considered for advanced standing status in the graduate program.
+An applicant meeting all regular admissions requirements who has graduated from an accredited undergraduate program in social work within the previous six years will be considered for advanced standing status in the graduate program provided the student graduated with a GPA of 3.0 or better in their last 60 hours of coursework.
 Foundation coursework will be waived for students who are granted advanced standing status.

 Credit Hour Waivers